systemjs/systemjs/README.md

   });
 ```

-The primary use of all of having this information in the module is that global scripts can be converted into modular scripts with complete accuracy by an automated process based on simple configuration instead of manual conversion.
+The primary use for having all this information in the module is that global scripts can be converted into modular scripts with complete accuracy by an automated process based on simple configuration instead of manual conversion.

 ### AMD Compatibility Layer